Rdawson96/WhitbyBC/README.md

   ![image of text content of index page](assets/readme-images/volunteer-link.png)
   - button that takes the user to the form on the volunteer page

-### Save the world page
+- Save the world page

   ![image of text content of index page](assets/readme-images/save-the-planet-reasons.png)

 - The Main text body section is used to inform user other ways they can help at home.
-- The picture of the earth aims to make the member feel like they are making a change if they follow the 4 setps on the page
+- The picture of the earth aims to make the member feel like they are making a change if they follow the 4 steps on the page

-### Volunteer page
+- Volunteer page

 - Image gallery